-OCR document scanning is in the process of revolutionising accounting.
+OCR check scanning is in the process of revolutionising accounting.
 However, it is by no means a new technology.
 As we’ve said before in a previous article, the computer applications of OCR technology history can be found as far back as the 1950’s.

 In 1951, an American Department of Defence engineer designed a basic scanner that could interpret Morse Code and read messages aloud.
 The US postal service has also employed OCR technology to scan address labels for more than three decades.
 Yet, only in the last few years has OCR software evolved to a degree that it can be relied upon to accurately record and store meticulous information.

-Today, receipt OCR is transforming accountancy.
+Today, receipt and check OCR is transforming accountancy.
 Able to record and store information from both structured and unstructured documents, it’s safe to say that the future of accounting may just lie in document scanning API OCR bills.

 Optimal Character Recognition and Structured Documents